Still Reeling From the Yahya Jammeh Years, Gambia Begins Its Journey to Justice

 “It’s difficult to explain that going back to Gambia is a goal.
 For me, it’s about finding justice for the other victims and myself.
 It’s all I think about.
 It’s not only in Ghana and Gambia, but for Africa as a whole to learn from this.”

 Louise Hunt is a freelance journalist and filmmaker who focuses on social justice and international development.
 She lived in Gambia briefly during the Jammeh regime, witnessed the political transition and is now reporting on the transitional justice process and the victims’ movement, as well as illegal migration from Gambia to Europe.
-Follow her on Twitter @lhuntjourno.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on the U.S.-China Rivalry in the Trump Era. ]
+Follow her on Twitter @lhuntjourno.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on Resilience in the Face of the Coronavirus Pandemic. ]

 What are your thoughts about Yahya Jammeh and transitional justice in Gambia?
 We would like to hear them.
 Scroll down to comment on this article.